kisom/kyleisom.net/source/_posts/2013-11-29-bit-reversal-permutations.markdown

 BenchmarkBasicHash             1        1240838690 ns/op
 ok      github.com/gokyle/catena        5.796s
 ```

+In this case, we saved only 200ms, but if this was providing password
+hashing to a web site, that performance might be useful.

 I think figuring this out, doing the profiling, and writing the code
 was the most fun I've had as a programmer all week (and possibly for